The Waterfront Suites and Residence: Construction halt

 In 2014, the condo's construction faced criticism from the internet due to the building blocking the Abhakara Kiartivongse monument's view of the sea; the monument is dedicated to Abhakara Kiartivongse, who is regarded as the Father of the Royal Thai navy, and is supposed to be pointing to the sea.
 Itthiphol responded to criticism by saying that the project followed correct and clear legal processes; while the Bali Hai company said that they complied with all required legal proceedings.
 However, it was later discovered by safety inspectors that construction varied from approved designs, particularly with its fire escapes and elevators.
 Due to this, Pattaya City officials ordered construction to be halted on 16 July 2014.
 Allegedly, this was ignored by Thai Engineering who continued construction until a press conference was called by Itthiphol on 18 August to address mounting criticism of the project.
 Thai Engineering defended themselves by saying that the order to halt had not been communicated to them by the developers.
 Criticism of the building mainly originated from social media and environmentalist groups who criticised its placement and height; while some wrote to the National Council for Peace and Order to investigate.

 Itthiphol continued to state that the project followed correct and transparent legal processes.
 In late 2014, Itthiphol said that the building's elevators and fire exits differed from approved plans, and that if changes were significant then Pattaya City would have to go to court to have the project demolished.
-He also continued to claim that government officials were not at fault and that the developers were to blame; while Bali Hai company blamed it on the contracters; with the contracters blaming the changes on the developers.
+He also continued to claim that government officials were not at fault and that the developers were to blame; while Bali Hai company blamed it on the contractors; with the contractors blaming the changes on the developers.